Discussion: Wilderness and the economy in Minnesota's 8th Congressional District

 Wild places are disappearing at a rapid rate.
 Children are losing touch with the great outdoors.
 Politicians must be advocates for what the majority of people who appreciate our natural resources.

 What most people love about northern Minnesota and the Boundary Waters area is the beauty of the lakes, regardless of how one feels about the BWCAW Act.
 It is the same thing that I loved about my great uncle's resort on the Whitefish Chain of Lakes.
-In my lifetime the overwhelming natural beauty of Whitefish is gone, just as his resort is gone.
+In less than my lifetime the overwhelming natural beauty of Whitefish is gone, just as his resort is gone.
 It was lost to overdevelopment.
-Some may say it is still lovely, because they did not know it as it was; most will not remember how people's homes and cabins blended in and were secondary to their surroundings.
+Some may say it is still lovely, because they did not know it as it was; most will not remember how people’s homes and cabins blended in and were secondary to their surroundings.
 When what you saw first were the lakes and trees and sandy beaches.
 No more.

 Overdevelopment would have been the same fate of the Boundary Waters, and those of us who live near it today are fortunate that we can enjoy it instead, generation after generation.
 It would have become the Minnetonka of the north if not protected.
 I doubt that the independent people who live here would want that and unlike what they might believe, there would have been no stopping it.
 In Ely, all one has to do is look at the lot across the street from the Dairy Queen and remember what it used to look like, to recognize that it only takes one person who does not care about the impact he makes.

 The BWCAW is also a sustainable source of income for many people who have chosen to look to the future.
 This already world renowned area will only continue to draw people, because of its beauty and its water, in a future that technology will have made increasingly mobile.
 The new entrepreneurs will be looking for places of beauty to live and work, healthy places to raise a family, to establish a business.
 The BWCAW is the greatest asset we have, as long as we continue to protect it for the future.